abdeljail/portfoloi-open-source/README.md

 **
 ```
 So, what does a portfolio look like and what information does it include?
-Let’s jump into the 27 things you
+Let’s jump into the ```27```
-should consider adding to your tech portfolio website
+things you should consider adding to your tech portfolio website
-:earth_americas:  (with real-life portfolio website examples for inspiration).
+:earth_africa: (with real-life portfolio website examples for inspiration).
 ```
 **